JingjingYaoJerry/pytorch/README.md

 Data Preprocessing

 * `preprocessing_template.py`, `preprocessing_CLI.py`, and `preprocessing_GUI.py` — examples/steps of data-preprocessing, and interactive CLI/Tkinter-based flows for manual inspection and guided fixes.

 ---

+### Why This Repository Matters
+These examples collectively reflect practical familiarity with:
+- Building and training neural networks in PyTorch (CNN on CIFAR-10)
+- Understanding core ML workflows (data loaders, transforms, evaluation loops)
+- Applying Hugging Face tools for tokenization, inference, and trainer-based experiments, etc.
+- Designing small utilities (CLI / GUI) to inspect and preprocess datasets
+- Experimenting with real-world workflows used in AI prototyping and model debugging

+---